dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 ### 3.0 Understanding our SQL Table

-1. To get an intial feel of our table we can run the following query to see the schema of our data and view all the column names as well as their data types:
+1. To get an intial feel of our tables we can run the following queries to see the schema of our data and view all the column names as well as their data types:

 ```sql
 SELECT column_name, data_type